-The time of year during which mating takes place differs from region to region.
+The time of year during which mating takes place varies from region to region.
 During the mating season male fire salamanders act aggressively towards each other, forming territories and fighting.

 Mating takes place on land.
 The male confronts the female and crawls under her, grabbing her front limbs.
 He deposits a spermatophore (a ball of reproductive material) and maneuvers her over it.
 She takes it inside of her and fertilization occurs internally.

 The eggs develop internally, and are laid in water just as the larvae are about to hatch.
 The larvae undergo metamorphosis in the water.
 During this process they lose their gills and become able to live and breathe on land.

 Some Fire Salamanders Give Birth To Live Young

 Some fire salamander subspecies give birth to live young.
 Rather than hatching from eggs laid by the female, the larvae hatch and continue to develop inside the female’s body.
 The young are then born in their adult form.

 Fire salamanders are found over a large range.
 Although some local populations are becoming scarce, and their overall population is decreasing, the fire salamander has the conservation status of ‘Least Concern’.